equivalentideas/home/_posts/2017-10-31-frontyard-at-volume-2017.markdown

 </figure>

 Julia made a book to provoke conversations for [Frontyard’s speed book project at the 2017 Hobienalle](http://hobiennale.com/frontyard.html).

+I really enjoyed the excursion.
+It was nice to spend an intense weekend with the people who meet around Frontyard and people presenting at and attending the book fair.
+Highlights were the stalls from the [Asia-Pacific Photobook Archive](https://photobookarchive.com/), [Onomatopee](http://www.onomatopee.net/), [Lost Rocks](http://www.apublishedevent.net/projects/lost-rocks), and Frontyard friend [Nicky Minus](https://www.nickyminus.com/).

 ## What's next